Motivation (Kelly Rowland song): Remixes

 "Motivation" has been remixed several times, mainly by Rowland's fellow R&B contemporaries who have each put their own angle on the song.
-The first remix, the song's official remix, was helmed by Alternative electronic music producer, Diplo.
-It replaces some of the song's original instruments with electronic ones, as well as adding "rapid hi-hats" Diplo also modifies Rowland's vocals, by "chopping and reconfiguring" them "over the dubstep-inspired instrumental."
+The first remix, the song's official remix, was helmed by electronic music producer Diplo.
+It replaces some of the song's original instruments with electronic ones, as well as adding "rapid hi-hats".
+Diplo also modifies Rowland's vocals, by "chopping and reconfiguring" them "over the dubstep-inspired instrumental."

 A So So Def remix of the song features female American rapper Da Brat.
 The unofficial remix, features a new introduction from Da Brat, and was released online to Rap-Up.
 R&B singers The-Dream and Jeremih also made remixes of the song, adding their own verses and "male perspective" to complement Rowland and Lil Wayne's verses.Tyga also released a remix for his Mixtape "Well Done 2" entitled "Pussy Talkin'.

 In May 2011, R. Kelly joined the list of singers to create their own remix for "Motivation".
 In his version, R. Kelly adds additional verses and references his own songs such as "Pregnant".
 R. Kelly's remix of the song was praised by Rowland.
 Using her official Twitter account, Rowland said, "R. Kelly Motivation Remix is CRAAAZZZZZY!!!"
 R&B singer Mario also added his vocals to a remix of the song.
 On June 6, 2011, a second official remix for the song was uploaded.
 It replaces Lil Wayne with new verses from rappers Busta Rhymes, Trey Songz and Fabolous.
 Rhymes has a rapid-fire "bedroom"-themed verse, while Songz sings in his falsetto and Fabolous' verse is cut short by the re-introduction of Rowland's vocals.
-A third officially produced remix, the "Rebel Rock Remix," features on the deluxe edition of Here I Am.
+A third officially produced remix, the "Rebel Rock Remix", features on the deluxe edition of Here I Am.